calaldees/cypress-for-ci/README.md

 * These example tests are created the first time `cypress open` is called on an empty folder.
     * will create `cypress.json` and `./cypress/` example tests
 * `cypress open` requires a gui and cann't be (easily) run inside a container.
-* These examples can be generated on the host machine
+* These examples can be generated on the host machine if needed
     ```bash
         # ubuntu:18.04
         sudo apt-get install libgconf-2-4